chromium/chromium/chrome/browser/prefs/README.md

 1. Add a registration call from chrome/browser/prefs/browser_prefs.cc to your component to register your new pref using `RegisterLocalState()` or `RegisterProfilePrefs()` as appropriate.
-1. If your pref should be synced (only an option for profile prefs), add the `SYNCABLE_PREF` flag when registering it.
+1. If your pref should be synced (only an option for profile prefs), add one of the `SYNCABLE_PREF` flags when registering it and add it to the syncable prefs database:
+   * iOS-specific syncable prefs should be added to ios/chrome/browser/sync/prefs/ios_chrome_syncable_prefs_database.cc.
+   * Syncable prefs which are not valid for iOS should be added to chrome/browser/sync/prefs/chrome_syncable_prefs_database.cc.
+   * Everything else (i.e. exists on iOS and at least one other platform) should be added to components/sync_preferences/common_syncable_prefs_database.cc.

 ## Querying a pref
 Use `base::PrefService::Get*()` APIs on `g_browser_process->local_state()` or